What is the difference between Pension Trusts and Contract Pensions?

 The short answer to “What is the difference between pension trusts and contract-based pensions” is that a Trust Pension is established by a settlor, and the assets within are set up in trust, whereas a Contract Pension involves an individual contract between an employee, or an individual and a pension provider.
 In both cases, the pension schemes are most likely to be defined contribution (DC) pension schemes, as these are the dominant form of pension type in the UK.

-What is a contract based pension?
+What is a contract-based pension?

 Contract-based pension schemes are individual contracts between the member and the pension provider.
 The pension provider is often an insurance company or an investment platform, although there are also a number of independent providers.